libssh2/libssh2/docs/libssh2_knownhost_writeline.md

 *buflen* is the size of the *buffer*.
 See RETURN VALUE about the size.

-*outlen* must be a pointer to a size_t variable that will get the output length of the stored data chunk.
+*outlen* must be a pointer to a size_t variable that gets the output length of the stored data chunk.
 The number does not included the trailing zero!